End of Tigres’ dominance? America dominates the Amazons and breaks their streak of 40 games without losing

 Thus, the azulcremas took confidence and with a thrown football they got the second with a frank header from Sarah Luebbert, at minute 79.

-Nevertheless, Tigers he was not daunted and in a frenzy, Stephany Mayor he managed to put the goal for his team almost falling, apparently on his knees, for 2-1 that would ultimately be the final result at Azteca.
+But nevertheless, Tigers he was not daunted and in a frenzy, Stephany Mayor he managed to put the goal for his team almost falling, apparently with his knees, for 2-1 that would ultimately be the final result at Azteca.

 The building on the Calzada de Tlalpan received a public, although only people were admitted in the lower area, where the part open to fans looked full.